Victory Day (Croatia): 2015 parade

-Silver jubilee
+2020 celebrations

 On the silver jubilee in 2020, the celebrations were attended for the first time ever by an ethnic Serb political representative, Deputy Prime Minister Boris Milošević, a move which was applauded across the political spectrum, with Prime Minister Andrej Plenković among others stating that it will "send a new message for Croatian society".
 On top of this, Plenković, as well as President Zoran Milanović sent messages of peace to the people of Serbia.
 Opposition to the move from the Deputy Prime Minister came from members of the political far-right such as the Homeland Movement and the Croatian Defence Forces, as well as from politicians from Serbia and entity Republika Srpska from Bosnia and Herzegovina.

-Pearl jubilee parade
+2025 parade

 A special military parade of the Armed Forces was held on 31 July 2025 in Zagreb, celebrating the thirtieth anniversary of Operation Storm.
 The parade was opened by the Honor Guard Battalion on the lawns of the National and University Library, with nine Rafales flying over the city.
 "Lijepa naša domovino" was performed by the Croatian Armed Forces Band and the Croatian Navy's vocal ensemble.
 It aroused great public interest considering that it was the biggest military parade in the nation's history.
-About 800,000 spectators watched the parade, additional sound systems wereity of Vukovar and Savska Streets.
+About 800,000 spectators watched the parade, additional sound systems were installed in the city of Vukovar and Savska Streets.
 Leopard 2A4s, FPV drones, Bayraktars and more marched through.